How to buy Express (EXPR) shares in Australia

-Express, Inc is an apparel retail business with stocks listed in the US.
+Express Inc is an apparel retail business with stocks listed in the US.
 Express shares (EXPR) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$4.94 – an increase of 15.15% over the previous week.
+Its last market close was US$3.43 – a decrease of 12.72% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Express

 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Search for Express.
 Find the share by name or ticker symbol: EXPR.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Express reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At last close price of US$5.68, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Express, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Express.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.